pieterberg/Process-State-Identification/README.md

 The .gitignore file has been set up to ignore all simulation output folders.

-Create the following folder structure to save to simulation results using the `SAVE_IMAGES` and `SAVE_DATA` settings:
+Create the following folder structure to save the simulation results using the `SAVE_IMAGES` and `SAVE_DATA` settings:

 ```
 .